stgm/scientific-programming-1/21 Integrals/60 Extra/10 Extra.md

    - the sequence diverges: $$\rightarrow$$ $$z_0$$ **is not** member of the set

-By subsequently assigning a colour code to the speed with which a specific starting point in the complex field either diverges or converges, each point in the complex field is assigned a colour.
+By subsequently assigning a color code to the speed with which a specific starting point in the complex field either diverges or converges, each point in the complex field is assigned a color.
 Plotting these points create the famous fractals we know.

 **The Mandelbrot set:**